jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-windows.md

 pacman -Syu mingw-w64-ucrt-x86_64-toolchain mingw-w64-ucrt-x86_64-boost jsoncpp bison flex make autoconf automake git wget cmake  mingw-w64-ucrt-x86_64-libiconv  libiconv-devel libtool zlib-devel zlib mingw-w64-ucrt-x86_64-zlib mingw-w64-ucrt-x86_64-jsoncpp
 ```

-#### Downloading and Building ReadStat (on Rtools45)
+#### Downloading and Building ReadStat and librdata (on Rtools45)

-In addition to these libraries, you need to manually download and install the ReadStat library.
+In addition to these libraries, you need to manually download and install the ReadStat and librdata library.
 You can do that by typing the following commands into the `ucrt64` command line.

+To build ReadStat:
 ```
 git clone https://github.com/WizardMac/ReadStat.git
 cd ReadStat